 This dish has been made for centuries in Provence and it gets its name from the shallow casserole, tian, in which it is traditionally cooked.
-In the days before home kitchens had ovens, the assembled dish was carried to the bakerys to make use of the heat remaining after the bread was baked.
+In the days before home kitchens had ovens, the assembled dish was carried to the bakeries to make use of the heat remaining after the bread was baked.

-- 1 large onion (about 225 g / 8 oz), sliced
+- 1 large onion sliced, about 225 g / 8 oz

-- 1 garlic clove, finely chopped
+- 1 garlic clove finely chopped

-- 450 g/1 lb tomatoes
+- 1 lb tomatoes 450 g

-- 30 ml/2 tbsp grated Parmesan cheese
+- 2 tbsp ml/2 grated Parmesan cheese 30 ml

-- Salt and freshly ground black pepper
+- Black pepper freshly ground

-1 Preheat the oven to 180°C/350°F/ Gas 4.
+- Preheat the oven to 180°C/350°F/ Gas 4.
 Heat the oil in a heavy saucepan over a low heat and cook the onion and garlic for about 20 minutes until soft and golden.

-4 Arrange alternating rows of courgettes and tomatoes over the onion mixture and sprinkle with herbs, cheese and salt and pepper.
+- Arrange alternating rows of zucchinis and tomatoes over the onion mixture and sprinkle with herbs, cheese and salt and pepper.